Pollicarg42/Career_Foundry_Python_Project/README.md

 ## Instacart Project Details:
 This project consists of analyzing raw Instacart datasets to generate insights on their sales data and generate visualizations.

-## Skills Developed in this Project
+## Skills Developed in this Project:
 ### Clean and Prepare Data for Analysis
     Imputing values and formatting attributes.

 ### Combining and Generating New Datasets and Attributes
     Using pandas and python operations to integrate datasets based on attributes Generated new variables based on existing attributes.

 ### Visualizations
     Created bar charts, line charts, histograms, and scatterplots.
     Editing and modifying graph elements.